Vegetarian Chili Chowder

 Add spices; cook stirring, for 1 minute.

-Add tomatoes, tomato sauce, beans, potatoes, corn and vegetable stock; bring to a boil.
+Add tomatoes, tomato sauce, beans, potatoes, corn, carrots and vegetable broth; bring to a boil.

 Reduce heat and simmer for 15 to 20 minutes or until potatoes are tender and chowder has thickened.